stijnrommens/GM_pressure/README.md

 \
 Sources:\
 [1] Duignan, T. T. (2021).
 The surface potential explains ion specific bubble coalescence inhibition. _Journal of Colloid and Interface Science, 600_, 338–343. https://doi.org/10.1016/j.jcis.2021.04.144

+# Prerequisites
+Julia needs to be installed.
+The attached .tomls in this repo should automatically install the required packages.